Our Freedom of Information Training Courses

-Our Freedom of Information Training courses are available as part of the Compliance eLearning Suite in one great package.
+Our Freedom of Information Training courses are available as part of the Online Compliance Training Suite in one great package.

 Freedom of Information Training Courses

 Our Freedom of Information training course is designed to prepare employees to deal with FOI requests by allowing users to experience and handle requests in a number of different scenarios.
 By encouraging a deep understanding of the Act, FOI training will equip employees with enough knowledge about other legislation concerning privacy laws to prevent other privacy breaches from occurring too.

 Using our eLearning is a great way to deliver FOI training.
 The course is developed in conjunction with subject experts and updated to reflect any change in legislation.
 Our courses maximise learner engagement and knowledge retention by utilising the latest techniques in eLearning such as using games, challenges, quizzes and real-life scenarios.